discord-php/DiscordPHP/README.md

 ====
 [![Build Status](https://travis-ci.org/teamreflex/DiscordPHP.svg?branch=master)](https://travis-ci.org/teamreflex/DiscordPHP) [![Discord Chat](https://img.shields.io/badge/chat-Discord%20API-blue.svg)](https://discord.gg/0SBTUU1wZTX4Mjwn) [![PHP Discorders](https://img.shields.io/badge/chat-PHP%20Discord-blue.svg)](https://discord.gg/0duG4FF1ElFGUFVq)

 A wrapper for the official [Discord](https://discordapp.com) REST, gateway and voice APIs.
+Documentation is limited at the moment so feel free to join our Discord server [PHP Discorders](https://discord.gg/0duG4FF1ElFGUFVq) for any questions relating to the library.

-Project is currently being revived so please check out any Github issues.
-The `develop` branch is the most stable at the moment.
+For testing and stability it would be greatly appreciated if you were able to add our test bot to your server.
+We don't store any data - the bot simply idles and does not interact with anyone and is used to test stability with large numbers of guilds.
+You can invite the bot [here.](https://discord.com/oauth2/authorize?client_id=157746770539970560&scope=bot)

 ## FAQ